oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The following optimizations can be removed:

 ### 3.3.1 Type Definition within fields
-A specific type (e.g., an email address) may be defined anonymously within a field of a structure definition, or it may be defined in a separate named type that can be used in one or more structures.
+A type may be defined anonymously within a field of a structure definition, or it may be defined as a named type that can be used in one or more structure definitions.
 Simplifying converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.

+Example:

+    Person = Record {
+        1 name  String,
+        2 email String /idn-email
+    }

+Simplifying replaces this with:

+    Person = Record {
+        1 name   String,
+        2 email  Person$email
+    }                                      // A specification author might name this type Email-Address.
+    Person$email = String /idn-email       // Tool-generated type definition.

 ### 3.3.2 Field Multiplicity
 Fields may be defined to have multiple values of the same type.
 Simplifying converts each field that can